ObiWanBonobi/Professor-Oaks-Blog/README.md

 # Technologies used

-- This project is written with Python, Django, JavaScript, CSS and HTML.
+- This project is written with Python, JavaScript, CSS and HTML.
+- [Django](https://www.djangoproject.com/) and [Bootstrap](https://getbootstrap.com/) were used as a framework.
+- [ElephantSQL](https://customer.elephantsql.com/) was used to store my databases to.
+- [Cloudinary](https://cloudinary.com/) was used to for storing the websites images.
 - [Github](https://github.com/) was used to create a repository with the help of The Code Institute template.
 - [Heroku](https://heroku.com/) was used to deploy my blog.
 - [Visual Studio Code](https://code.visualstudio.com/) is where I did all my coding.